 Amazon just announced that its Amazon Prime Day 48-hour sales event will start at 3 am ET/12 am PT on Tuesday, July 13, and go through Wednesday, July 13 with savings on 2 million items.

 Amazon starts with early deals on its own products and several early prime day deals can be shopped now.
-During the main Prime Day event expect deals from a wide number of categories including these major TV brands, Smart Home devices, Fashion, Beauty & Wellness, Furniture, Pet supplies, Tools, Fitness equipment and more.
-See these early deals that already make the list of winners.
+During the main Prime Day event expect deals from a wide number of categories including major TV brands, Smart Home devices, Fashion, Beauty & Wellness, Furniture, Pet Supplies, Tools, Fitness equipment, and more.

 How to work the deals.
 Be fast.

 Prime Day deals can expire in minutes and some deals conclude when inventory is gone.
 Inside the Prime Day event are promotions called Spotlight Deals, Gold Box Deals of the Day, and Lighting Deals.
 I rank these in order of urgency.